Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for

-A typical objective to be achieved over a time horizon is to maximize the summation of stage-wise cost, which we call the $R$, subject to constraints (\ref{eq:CBF_cond}b,\ref{eq:CBF_cond}c).This second optimization routine at the high-level is given as follows:
+A typical objective to be achieved over a time horizon is to maximize the summation of stage-wise cost, which we call the \textit{Reward} $r$, subject to constraints (\ref{eq:CBF_cond}b,\ref{eq:CBF_cond}c).This second optimization routine at the high-level is given as follows:

-$R$ can encode desired stability and/or safety objectives.
-For example, it can be designed based on desired state and distance from safe set boundary.

-The objective is to design an update rule for $\theta$ without losing feasibility of QP over period of interest, i.e., ensuring that a trajectory exists in the same horizon for updated $\theta$.
-In the subsequent, we refer to \textit{system} to describe evolution of system states for a given initial condition and a parameter value.
+The QP controller is said to be implemented at \textit{low-level}, and the high-level optimizes parameters that are used by low-level. $r$ can encode desired stability and/or safety objectives.
+The objective is to design an update rule for $\theta$ without losing feasibility of QP over period of interest, i.e., ensuring that a trajectory exists over the same horizon for updated $\theta$.

-\begin{definition} A parameter $\theta$ is called feasible if starting at state $x$ at $t=\tau$, a solution to QP exists $\forall t \geq \tau$. \end{definition} \begin{definition} A parameter $\theta$ is called T-feasible at state $x$ and time $\tau$ if a solution to QP exists $\forall t \leq \tau \leq t+T$ and no solution exists for $\tau=T+1$. \end{definition} In practice, it is sufficient to call a parameter feasible if the system remains feasible for the period of interest.
-Depending on whether we have feasibility or T-feasibility, we now specify two objectives to be solved in this paper: \begin{objective} Given a feasible $\theta$ design an update rule $\theta^+=F(\theta)$ such that $\theta^+$ is feasible and $J(x_t,\theta^+)\geq J(x_t;\theta)$. \end{objective}
+\begin{definition} A parameter $\theta$ is called feasible if starting at state $x$, a solution to QP exists $\forall t$. \end{definition} \begin{definition} A parameter $\theta$ is called T-feasible at state $x$ if a solution to QP exists $\forall t \leq T$ and no solution exists for $t=T+1$. \end{definition} In practice, it is sufficient to call a parameter feasible if the system remains feasible for the period of interest.
+Depending on whether we have feasibility or T-feasibility, we now specify two objectives to be solved in this paper: \begin{objective} Given a feasible $\theta$ design an update rule $\theta^+=F(\theta)$ such that $\theta^+$ is feasible and $R(x_t,\theta^+)\geq R(x_t,\theta)$. \end{objective}

 \begin{objective} Given a T-feasible $\theta$ design an update rule $\theta^+=F(\theta)$ such that $\theta^+$ is (T+1)-feasible. \end{objective}